FindArticles FindArticles

 • Bottom line

-Speed and cooling won’t change your day
+Speed and cooling will not make or break your day

 Cameras: versatility beats megapixels

-Battery life and the thinness trap
+Battery life and the trap of thinness

-Pricing and the upgrade math
+Pricing and the math of upgrades

 Who might still upgrade